cran-task-views/Epidemiology/Epidemiology.md

 version: 2022-05-30
 ---

-Contributors (in alphabetic order): Neale Batra, Rich FitzJohn, Hugo Gruson, Andreas Handel, Michael Höhle, Thibaut Jombart, Joseph Larmarange, Sebastian Lequime, Alex Spina, Tim Taylor, Sean Wu
+Contributors (in alphabetic order): Neale Batra, Solène Cadiou, Christopher Endres, Rich FitzJohn, Hugo Gruson, Andreas Handel, Michael Höhle, Thibaut Jombart, Joseph Larmarange, Sebastian Lequime, Alex Spina, Tim Taylor, Sean Wu, Achim Zeileis

 ## Overview

-R is increasingly becoming a standard in infectious disease epidemiology (IDE), providing a wide array of tools covering different aspects of outbreak analytics from study design to data exploration, modelling, forecasting and simulation.
-This task view provides an overview of packages specifically developed for IDE.
-It does not encompass other applications of epidemiology (such as environmental epidemiology) or cross-cutting tools used in, but not specific to, IDE.
+R is increasingly becoming a standard in epidemiology, providing a wide array of tools from study design to epidemiological data exploration, modelling, forecasting and simulation.
+This task view provides an overview of packages specifically developed for epidemiology, including infectious disease epidemiology (IDE) and environmental epidemiology.
+It does not include:

+* generic tools which are used in these domains but not specifically developed for the epidemiological context
+* '*omics*' approaches and genome-wide association studies (GWAS), which can be used in epidemiology but form a largely separate domain

 Packages were regrouped in the following categories:

-1.  **Data exploration and visualisation:** these tools are dedicated to handling and visualising IDE data, producing epidemic curves ('*epicurves*'), exploring contact tracing data, etc.
+1.  **Data visualisation:** tools dedicated to handling and visualisation of epidemiological data, *e.g.* epidemic curves ('*epicurves*'), exploration of contact tracing networks, etc.
-2.  **Infectious disease modelling:** these tools encompass various approaches for the analysis of epidemic curves (including outbreak detection / surveillance), estimating reproduction numbers (*R*), providing short-term forecasting, implementing compartmental models (e.g. SIR models), simulating outbreaks and reconstructing transmission trees
+2.  **Infectious disease modelling:** IDE-specific packages for the analysis of epidemic curves (including outbreak detection / surveillance), estimation of transmissibility, short-term forecasting, compartmental models (*e.g.*  SIR models), simulation of outbreaks, and reconstruction of transmission trees
+3.  **Environmental epidemiology:** tools dedicated to the study of environmental factors acting as determinants of diseases
-3.  **Helpers**: tools implementing miscellaneous tasks useful in IDE
+3.  **Helpers**: tools implementing miscellaneous tasks useful in epidemioliogy
 4.  **Data packages**: these packages provide access to both empirical and simulated epidemic data; includes a specific section on COVID-19.